Lunae Palus quadrangle: Analysis of soil

 The soil resembled those produced from the weathering of basaltic lavas.
 The tested soil contained abundant silicon and iron, along with significant amounts of magnesium, aluminum, sulfur, calcium, and titanium.
 Trace elements, strontium and yttrium, were detected.
 The amount of potassium was five times lower than the average for the Earth's crust.
 Some chemicals in the soil contained sulfur and chlorine that were like those remaining after the evaporation of sea water.
 Sulfur was more concentrated in the crust on top of the soil than in the bulk soil beneath.
 The sulfur may be present as sulfates of sodium, magnesium, calcium, or iron.
 A sulfide of iron is also possible.
 Both the Spirit rover and the Opportunity rover also found sulfates on Mars; consequently sulfates may be common on the Martian surface.
 The Opportunity rover (landed in 2004 with advanced instruments) found magnesium sulfate and calcium sulfate at Meridiani Planum.
 Using results from the chemical measurements, mineral models suggest that the soil could be a mixture of about 80% iron-rich clay, about 10% magnesium sulfate (kieserite?), about 5% carbonate (calcite), and about 5% iron oxides (hematite, magnetite, goethite?).
 These minerals are typical weathering products of mafic igneous rocks.
-Studies with magnets aboard the landers indicated that the soil is between 3 and 7 percent magnetic materials by weight.
+Studies with magnets aboard the landers indicated that the soil is 3–7% magnetic materials by weight.
 The magnetic chemicals could be magnetite and maghemite.
 These could come from the weathering of basalt rock.
 Experiments carried out by the Mars Spirit rover (landed in 2004) indicated that magnetite could explain the magnetic nature of the dust and soil on Mars.
 Magnetite was found in the soil and that the most magnetic part of the soil was dark.
 Magnetite is very dark.